sbussweiler/lmos-router/README.md

 - **Embedding-based Classification**: Finds the most qualified agent using a semantic vector search and a ranking algorithm.
 - **LLM-based Classification**: Utilizes a LLM to select the most appropriate agent based on the conversation context.
-- **Hybrid Classification:** Combines semantic retrieval with LLM-based reasoning:
-  - **Fast-Track Strategy**: First performs the Embedding-based Classification to find a matching agent.
+- **Fast-Track Classification**: First performs the Embedding-based Classification to find a matching agent.
 If no confident match is found, the system falls back to an LLM.
 The agents retrieved during the semantic search are passed to the LLM, enabling it to make an informed decision.
-  - **RAG Strategy**: This strategy follows the classic RAG approach.
-It first retrieves a relevant subset of agents using semantic search.
-Then, an LLM selects the most appropriate agent from this set.

 In the initial version, classification returns a single best-matching agent.
 A future extension could allow multiple candidates to be considered, including coordination patterns if needed.